 Choose one person to act as the primary U.S. contact for communication between the group and their families.
 This person can be a participant’s family member, a school administrator, or a member of your family not traveling with you on the tour.
 Then send the performance tour company this person’s name/number/email along with each passenger’s emergency contact information.

 Do one more cross-check to make sure everyone has a consent form (for minors under 18).
 Your performance tour company may also require their own form that passengers must sign.

 Do one last check that everyone has their passport.
 Make sure passengers send their passport information (#, expire date, issue date, country) to the performance tour company.
 Passport information is now necessary in most overseas hotels.
 Your performance tour company will send over this information to the hotels.

 Around this time, your performance tour company will have your itinerary finalized.
 Send the final itinerary to your group along with a packing list and some destination tips to generate excitement!
 Download our sample packing list for musicians!

 What to Do: On Tour

 Enjoy yourself!
 Let your tour manager take care of you and your passengers.
 They are your “go-to” for any of your needs while on tour.
-Be sure to post photos or blog about your experiences overseas!
+Be sure to post photos and stories from your experiences overseas!